Iron Man 3 Out Today--Highlight the Science

 - Solid Motor Rocket Propulsion: explore rocket science to better understand the logistics of Iron Man's feet repulsors and arm-mounted stabilizers.

-- Rocket Aerodynamics: Iron Man's flight system went through a serious overhaul after his crash landing.
+- Model Rocket Aerodynamics: Stability: Iron Man's flight system went through a serious overhaul after his crash landing.
 Explore the impact of design modifications on rocket-powered flight performance.

 Iron Man Energy